enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 When I talk about *stateless HTML* I mean that everything representing a user state (authentication state, geographic position of the user, etc…) should not affect the HTML you render.
 In other words:

-> Every user should get the exact same HTML for the same URL
+> Every user should get the exact same HTML for the same URL, regardless of state, geographic location or time

 <div class="side-by-side">
   <div class="use-html side">
     <p>
       <img src="/images/posts/html.svg">

-      The first thing to do, is to think of which things need to be crawlable by search engines.
-In the case of a recipe website, the “About” page and the single “Recipe” pages would be a good example of pages that need to be discoverable when people search for them on a search engine.
+      The first thing to do is think of which parts need to be crawlable by search engines.
+In the case of a recipe website, the “About” page and the single “Recipe” pages would be a good example of pages that need to be discoverable when people search for them.
     </p>
     <p>
       Everything that represents data that is <em>not</em> affected by who is looking at it and from where.